abhi3700/eosio-playground/base/hello/README.md

 $ eosio-cpp hello.cpp -o hello.wasm
 Warning, empty ricardian clause file
 Warning, empty ricardian clause file
-Warning, action <putval> does not have a ricardian contract
+Warning, action <hiany> does not have a ricardian contract Warning, action <hiname> does not have a ricardian contract Warning, action <getsymbol> does not have a ricardian contract Warning, action <compareasset> does not have a ricardian contract Warning, action <checklowbal> does not have a ricardian contract Warning, action <getsha25six> does not have a ricardian contract Warning, action <hexstr> does not have a ricardian contract
 ```

 ## Deploy